 Regulatory features in human

-(c) Why do so many cells have this feature listed as NA on the summary page?
+3. Why do so many cells have this feature listed as NA on the Activity display?

-(a) Search for ENSR00000262400 from the home page.
+1. Search for ENSR00000262400 on the Ensembl homepage.
 Click on the search result to open the Regulation tab.

 The CTCF binding site is inactive in H1-hESC_3 and HepG2 cells.
 It is repressed in A673.

-(c) Note that many cell types have this feature represented as white block with no corresponding CTCF signal or peaks.
+3. Note that many cell types have this feature represented as NA.
+This is because no corresponding CTCF signal or peaks are available for these cell types as they were not studied in the project sources.

 Cells which do not have CTCF ChIP-seq data cannot have an activity listed for this feature.